Graduate Student Resources

 Graduation

-When a student has completed the majority of their degree requirements, they must apply for graduation by submitting the Application for Degree online through OASIS.
-This application must be submitted in the term of expected graduation by the deadline noted in the academic calendar (see the University Registrar's website for the current year's deadlines).
-If a student applies for graduation and is not approved, they must submit a new Application for Degree by the deadline in the next term.
+When a student enrolls in their final semester of coursework, they must apply for graduation by submitting the Application for Degree online through their OASIS account.
+This application must be submitted in the term of expected graduation by the deadline noted above for the current semester.
+If a student applies for graduation and is not approved, they must submit a new Application for Degree by the deadline in the next semester.

-It is recommended that students submit their application after they have consulted with their program advisor and have met the following requirements:
+It is recommended that students submit their Application for Degree after they have consulted with their program advisor and met the following requirements:

 • Will have completed all degree requirements and required coursework by the end of the semester, including the removal of all incomplete (I), missing (M), and continuing (Z) grades.

-• Must be in good academic standing (GPA of at least 3.00).
+• Must be in good academic standing with a GPA of at least 3.00.

 • All students must be registered for at least two (2) graduate credit hours during the semester in which they have applied for graduation.